We are Oxford for Europe – a group of volunteers working to help Oxford remain the welcoming and vibrant international centre that it has always been.

 We are supporting the work of Jolyon Maugham QC and his team in holding this Government to account.
 Details here.

-We are affiliated to a national body, Grassroots for Europe.
-A new council has been elected, including our own Colin Gordon.
+We are affiliated to a national body, the European Movement.
+A new council has been elected, including chair of OfE, Peter Burke.
 See here for details.

 Read the latest from Chris Grey